Mold gold cape: Parallels

 The Mold cape is the only other piece of Bronze Age goldwork that challenges bronze age Wessex gold material in its richness; however, the decorative motifs employed in the cape are dissimilar to those found in Wessex artefacts.

 The Mold cape shows both indigenous and Continental influences.
 Similar treatment of decorative motifs may be found in other pieces of Bronze Age metalwork, such as a bowl found at Rongères in eastern France (which itself draws from Central European sources), and also with the lenticular bosses found on the Migdale (Sutherland, Scotland) bronze "spacer-plate" (a device to hold apart the separate strands of a necklace) and the bronze armlets found at Melfort in Argyll, Scotland.
 This distinctive boss motif, surrounded by fine dots outlining the lenticular shape, has a long duration in Scotland and obviously survived in the indigenous repertoire to reappear on this unusual cape.

-With its fine repoussé work the Mold cape represents the last major piece of second millennium BCE sheetwork so far discovered.
+With its fine repoussé work, the mold cape represents the last major piece of second millennium BC sheetwork so far discovered.
 Thereafter, the dominant preference for sheetwork in the British Isles is eclipsed and the evidence is more of massive goldwork in the form of solid bracelets, twisted bar-flanged torcs, and solid rings.